How To Hypnotize

 from the Greek word meaning sleep, and gives as synonym Braidism.
 This

-definition follows: An abnormal state into which some persons may be
+ollows: An abnormal state into which some persons may be

 thrown, either by a voluntary act of their own, such as gazing

 continuously with fixed attention on some bright object held close to